 *Note: Every student who intends to graduate MUST complete the Application for Graduation and pay the graduation fee whether or not the student chooses to attend the commencement ceremony.*

 Commencement ceremonies are held twice a year in May and December.
+Information about the ceremonies are communicated through portal announcements and via email to the YCP email addresses for all applicants.
+Please check this site in early-to-mid March/October for details about commencement.
 Students who meet the graduation requirements in August are invited to participate in either the May or December commencement.

 A student may receive only one degree in a given semester.
 For example, a student may not receive an associate degree and a baccalaureate degree in the same semester.
 In addition, a student may receive one associate degree and one baccalaureate degree in that order from York College (see Programs of Study in the College Catalog).